What are psychedelics?

 - LSD ( lysergic acid diethylamide) which is a semi-synthetic psychedelic made from ergot fungus.

 How do psychedelics work?

-Psychedelics work by decreasing blood flow to the default mode network while increasing blood flow to other areas in the brain.
-The default mode network is the part of the brain that is most active when we aren’t engaged in a particular task.
+Psychedelics work by decreasing blood flow to the default mode network ( the part of the brain that is most active when we aren’t engaged in a particular task).
 Whenever we are self-reflecting, thinking about others, daydreaming, envisioning the future, and thinking with no particular goal in mind the default mode network is highly active.
 Buddhists refer to this as monkey mind, the mind that keeps chattering.

 The default mode network is also what constructs our ego complex.
 The ego is the multitude of identities we perceive ourselves to be.
 It is what creates a very clear separation between us and the world.
 While the ego is a necessary part of our functioning, it can also create a lot of needless suffering.
 The decrease of blood flow to the default mode network suppresses our experience of the ego and unlocks parts of the mind we are unconscious of.